**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Here are the pieces needed to create Mary.
 I also used hot glue as my adhesive.

-A PRO TIP note about the hot glue – I found that the hot glue isn’t super durable if you try to pull the fabric off of the wooden body.
+A PRO TIP note about the hot glue - I found that the hot glue isn't super durable if you try to pull the fabric off of the wooden body.
 It WILL come off.
-It doesn’t seem to stick real hard to the wood.
+It doesn't seem to stick very hard to the wood.
 But I also tried super glue, Elmers and E6000 glue, and none of them worked much better.
 So, I decided to continue using hot glue because it was the easiest.
-I also figured that if the clothes come off, I can easily re-glue them back on.
+I also figured that if the clothes come off, I could easily re-glue them back on.

-3a.
-Pieces needed for Mary:
+Step 3a.
+Pieces Needed to Make Mary:

 - Body fabric – I used blue linen